 KAUSHIK RAY (KR): Thank you.

-(KR): Yeah, so I think traditionally, resilience has always been thought of as an IT thing, especially for organizations that have relied heavily on IT to run their business.
+(KR): Yeah, so I think traditionally, resilience has always been thought of as an IT thing, especially for organisations that have relied heavily on IT to run their business.
 And so, the executive in charge has always been the CIO, the chief information officer.
 It’s typically been a disaster recovery coordinator working in some portion of the CIO’s office.
-Sometimes it's part of the security office, the CISO’s office within the CIO organization.
+Sometimes it's part of the security office, the CISO’s office within the CIO organisation.
 But that's where traditionally we have seen it lie.

 (AB): What limitations do you see with this arrangement?

 (KR): Well, I think it's in the topic itself, right?
 The topic is not IT resilience, it's business resilience.
 It can't just be IT’s problem to solve, IT’s challenge to solve.
-In whichever organization that we have been to where we have not seen a tight collaboration between the business side and the IT side, the results are not optimal.
+In whichever organisation that we have been to where we have not seen a tight collaboration between the business side and the IT side, the results are not optimal.

 (AB): Why has business resilience become more top of mind lately for companies?

-(KR): Well, I think, you know, depending upon where a company's operations are located, whether it be the business offices or data centers, some companies might not have gone through any major crisis.
+(KR): Well, I think, you know, depending upon where a company's operations are located, whether it be the business offices or data centres, some companies might not have gone through any major crisis.
 Obviously, those companies that work out of tornado zones or hurricane zones, they have seen and faced crises.
 But if you're not - I'm based in Northern Virginia, if you're in the DC metro area, typically we have not seen a lot of natural calamities happen here.
 Maybe an odd winter storm once every 10 years or so, but not that often.

 People have not faced it, but two things have completely changed that, where everybody is impacted.
 One is the pandemic.
 It came out of nowhere at us, globally impacting businesses for the last couple of years.
 And the other one is rising cyber attacks, which knows no geographical boundaries.
 You can be anywhere and still undergo a cyber attack and ransomware attack.
 So, these two things have brought business resiliency to the forefront for everybody, whereas previously it might have been in pockets.